r3muxd/MonoGame/Documentation/tutorials/CP_Class_Library.md

 # Content Pipeline Class Library

-The Content Pipeline class library is a library of classes, interfaces, and value types that are included in XNA Game Studio.
-This library provides access to XNA Framework Content Pipeline functionality and is designed to be the foundation on which Content Pipeline–related applications, components, and controls are built.
+The Content Pipeline class library is a library of classes, interfaces, and value types that are included in MonoGame.
+This library provides access to MonoGame Framework Content Pipeline functionality and is designed to be the foundation on which Content Pipeline–related applications, components, and controls are built.

 # Namespaces